snltd/wavefront-cli/README.md

 You can get more verbose listings with the `-l` flag.
 Results may be paginated.
-You can progress through pages with the `-L` and `-o` options, or user `--all` to get everything in one go.
+You can progress through pages with the `-L` and `-o` options, or use `--all` to get everything in one go.

 ### Describing Things